Orders in Council (1807): Background

+British Order in Council of 16 May 1806

 In response to a British Order in Council of 16 May 1806, which had declared all ports from Brest to the Elbe to be under a state of blockade, Napoleon issued the Berlin Decree of 21 November 1806, which forbade French, allied or neutral ships to trade with Britain.
 By this means, Napoleon hoped to destroy British trade, disrupt its growing industrial expansion, diminish its credit, and ultimately force a peace settlement.

+British Orders in Council of 1807

 Great Britain responded with the Orders in Council of 1807 issued on 6 January and 11 November 1807, extending the range and scope of the blockade instituted the previous year.
 These forbade French trade with Great Britain, its allies, or neutrals, and instructed the Royal Navy to blockade French and allied ports.
-This order required all shipment to stop in English ports to be checked for military supplies that could have aided France.
-Ships that did not stop to be checked at English ports were liable to British seizure.
+This order required all shipment to stop in British-controlled ports to be checked for military supplies that could be used by France.
+Ships that did not stop to be checked at such ports were liable to be seized or impounded.

+Milan Decree of 1807

-Napoleon retaliated with the Milan Decree of 1807, which declared that all neutral shipping using British ports, or paying British tariffs, were to be regarded as British and seized.
+On 17 December 1807, Napoleon retaliated with the Milan Decree, which declared that all neutral shipping using British ports, or paying British tariffs, were to be regarded as British and seized.

 Consequences

 Due to the strength of the Royal Navy, the British blockade of continental Europe was reasonably effective.
 French trade suffered, and its primitive industrial revolution was set back.
 Great Britain, on the other hand, actually increased trade with its overseas colonies over the period.
 Smuggling persisted, and even Napoleon made exceptions to his embargo so he could procure necessary supplies for his war effort.
 More significantly, enforcing the economic blockades led both Great Britain and France into a series of military engagements.
-The British bombarded Copenhagen in September 1807 (Battle of Copenhagen) to prevent the Danish joining the Continental System, and the British policy of stopping neutral ships trading with France played a large part in the outbreak of the Anglo-American War of 1812 (the three laws most repugnant to the Americans were in fact repealed five days after the declaration of war, but before Prime Minister Lord Liverpool was aware of it).
-However, it was Napoleon's invasion of Russia in the same year, again in part to enforce his continental system, that proved to be the turning point of the war.
-He was never able to recover militarily from that defeat.
+The British bombarded Copenhagen in September 1807 (Battle of Copenhagen) to prevent the Danish joining the Continental System.

+The British policy of stopping neutral ships trading with France played a large part in the outbreak of the Anglo-American War of 1812 (the three laws most offensive to the Americans were in fact repealed five days after the declaration of war, but before Prime Minister Lord Liverpool was aware of it).
+However, it was the French invasion of Russia in the same year, again in part to enforce the continental system, that proved to be the turning point of the war.
+France was never able to recover militarily from that defeat.
 The economic warfare ended with Napoleon's final defeat in 1815.